MX1MR41/A2SV-back-end/Task 8/task_manager/docs/test_documentation.md

 ## Overview

 This document details the comprehensive unit test suite implemented for the Task Management API using the `testify` library.
-The purpose of these tests is to ensure the correctness, stability, and reliability of the API's components, including domain models, use cases, controllers, and infrastructure.
+The purpose of these tests is to ensure the correctness, stability, and reliability of the API's components, including domain models, use cases, controllers and infrastructure.

 ## Table of Contents
 - [Test Suite Setup](#test-suite-setup)